Are eggs good for you? Is bread a nutrition villain? What about eggs on bread … or bread on eggs?

 However, recent events have also stressed the importance of having medical and health experts that are trained and operate from a firm, science-based wellness philosophy.
 It’s for this reason clinical nutritionists and dieticians have become so sought after.

 The result is a very promising future.
 In fact, according to the U.S Bureau of Labor Statistics, job growth is projected to expand by 7% over the next ten years.
-This is well in line with all other occupations within the United States.
-In terms of pay, the median salary for clinical nutritionists is pegged at $61,650 per year.
+This is faster than the average for all occupations in the United States.
+In terms of pay, the median salary for clinical nutritionists is pegged at $66,450 per year.

 For those wondering, here’s a look at the types of nutritionists that get paid the highest annual salaries.